natanrolnik/MBPlacePickerController/README.md

 	}

 This method will fire whenever the user taps a place, or when Core Location passes a location back to the picker.

+About the Places and Sorting Them:
+===

+The list of places is something I compiled a while back.
+If you want to change it, you have two options.
+In either case, you're going to want to follow the following convention:

+ 	"name" : "Boston, Massachusetts, USA",	// City name
+	"longitude" : -71.0597732,	//	Longitude
+  	"latitude" : 42.3584308,	//	Latitude
+  	"continent" : "North America"	//	Continent

+If you don't provide a properly capitalized continent, the continent sorting will break.
+Valid continents are technically any string, but you should use these:

+	"North America"
+	"Central America"
+	"South America"
+	"Africa"
+	"Asia"
+	"Europe"
+	"Antarctica"

+1. You can edit the list of locations directly.
+Inside the `Resources` folder, there's a file named `locations.json`.

+2. You can keep the list fresh by keeping the latest version on your server.
+Set a string value to the `serverURL` property on the picker to tell it where to look.
+It will update whenever its `viewDidAppear` method is called.

 Extras
 ===